0xForearms/0xForearms.github.io/index.md

 Hello there!
 Welcome to my Github.io Page.

 This is just meant to be a simple page explaining some of the work, projects, and other assorted accomplishments I’ve completed over the years.
-Now a little bit about myself, I currently work on the security team as a GRC analyst overseeing the companies external audits, third party vendor requests, and other assorted tasks.
-Prior to that I worked in various technician roles starting as an bench technician fixing people’s computers at a local shop to practically a sysadmin, working on various tasks related to a companies infrastructure.
+I'm currently a penetration tester at a security company.
+Prior to that I worked as a bench technician, and eventually a service desk technitian at a regional financial institution.
 During this time I finished my B.S. degree in Information Systems and started my lifelong journey to learn as much about computer security as I possibly could.
+After graduating I had an opportunity to internally pivot from the service desk to a security analyst focusing on GRC work.

 In my free time I’m an avid CTF player as well as HTB, THM, and VulnHub participant.
 Formerly known as WatIsYourPasswd.